hgershone01/test_site/README.md

 ## Getting Started

+- Open terminal
+- go to test_site directory with `cd`
+- `git pull` to pull in any changes from the remote version of the code that might have happened since last you worked on things
+- start dev server (described above)
+- Open text editor
+  - from command line, use `Cmd + t` to open new tab, and then `subl .` to open the current directory in sublime text)
+  - Or open sublime text from `/Applications` and manually open with `File > Open`
+- Make changes to site

 ## After Making Changes

-- `git status` - see the status of what has been changed
+- `git status` - see the status of what has been changed, do this whenever you aren't sure what's going on with the repository to see what's been changed or staged for committing.
 - `git add .` - Add all files in the current directory to the next commit, or "stage" the changes
   - You don't have to use `.` and can instead specify specific files or directories if you don't want to commit all of your changes like `git add filename.md`
 - `git commit -m "commit description"` - Make a *commit* of your code, or create a checkpoint of the code at the particular point in time.